Team-SwissCenter/SMART/README.md

 ### WARNING *WORK IN PROGESS*

-Even the tool is not actually doing any changes to files ** USE IT AT YOUR OWN RISK **
+Even the tool is not actually doing any changes to files be aware that you ** USE IT AT YOUR OWN RISK **

 ### Why does this tool needs to exist.
 Why not use the official tools provided by SmarterTools ?